|

 written by Alfred Hayes and Earl Robinson, 1925

-Copper was discovered there in the early 1840’s not long after the Cherokee Indians were forced out on the “Trail of Tears.”
-Tin miners were brought in from Cornwall, England to apply their expertise to copper mining.
+Copper was discovered there in 1843, not long after the Cherokee Indians were forced to walk the “Trail of Tears.”
+Tin miners were brought in from Cornwall, England, as well as other countries, to apply their expertise to copper mining.

-Life was crazier than the wild west in those days.
+Life was crazier than the Wild West in those days.
 The remote area was cut off from most civilization by rocky terrain and terrible roads.
-Before the railroad, wagons (pulled by teams of oxen or mules) typically took weeks to haul supplies and copper in and out of the mountains.
-Therefore, miners turned to the locally available fuel to keep the smelters running — wood.
+Before the railroad, wagons (pulled by teams of donkeys or oxen) typically took weeks to haul supplies and copper in and out of the mountains.
+Therefore, miners turned to the locally available fuel to keep the smelters running—wood.

-By the 1870’s over 50 square miles of land had been stripped completely bare of trees.
-All the remaining vegetation was killed by the toxic fumes expelled from the open roasting pits.
-And although the smelters were enclosed in 1904 to trap and produce sulfuric acid, the area remained completely devoid of vegetation for over a hundred years.
-Without vegetation, nothing held the soil in place and erosion drastically pitted the landscape, making it look much like a wrinkled brown paper bag.
+By the 1870s over 50 square miles of land had been stripped completely bare of trees.
+Toxic fumes expelled from the open ore roasting heaps created acid rain, which killed off the remaining vegetation.
+And although the smelters were enclosed in 1904 to trap and produce sulfuric acid, the area remained devoid of vegetation for over a hundred years.

-During my research I heard amazing stories of what it was like growing up in such a strange environment.
+During my research I heard amazing stories of what it was like growing up in such an environment.
 For instance, the wind was too corrosive for tin roofs (everybody had asphalt shingles) and could eat up a pair of nylon stockings hanging on a clothesline in a matter of minutes.
+There were no bugs, and there were certainly no birds.
+But the mining was lucrative.

-Other than making arguments through the Union, there wasn’t much the Miners could do about it.
-The entire town’s economy relied upon the Company, from the mines, to the grocery store, to the schools.
-Mining did provide a decent, although not extravagant, lifestyle for the workers and their families, but it was often the only job in town.
-Miners felt stuck.
+Other than making arguments through the union, there wasn’t much the miners could do about it.
+The entire town’s economy relied upon the company, from the housing, to the grocery store, to the schools.
+Even so, mining was considered good work with high pay and benefits.
+A salary-paid miner led an enviable life, relatively speaking.
+While hourly-paid miners often felt stuck—especially during hard-times, layoffs, or strikes.

-Sulfuric Acid production also finally ended in 2000 and the plant was sold to a company in South America.
+Eventually, the plant was sold to a company in Brazil.
+The mountains of calcine (slag) started being sold to far-away lands.
 Out-of-town contractors were brought in to start tearing the plant down just before my husband and I moved away in 2005.
-It seemed to be yet another slight against the local people who so badly needed the jobs.
+It seemed to be yet another slight against the local people who could have used the work.

 But not all the news was bad.

-In the 1930s efforts to re-vegetate the 32,000 acre area began, although it was an uphill battle at that point.
+In A Bird on Water Street, the land is still devoid of life in 1986, while in actuality, efforts to re-vegetate the 32,000-acre area began as early as the 1930s.
 Tree planting efforts continued through President Franklin D. Roosevelt’s Civilian Conservation Corps (the CCC) in the 1940s, and aerial seeding in the 1980s.
-Even with all the environmental efforts, the region didn’t start making a comeback until the early 1990’s.
+However, the damage was so severe, change happened slowly.
+Even with all the environmental efforts, the region didn’t start making a comeback until the early 1990s.

 Links to more amazing photos: